 Two written reports are sent home each year.
-Each child in Years 1-6 receives a grade according to the following categories - Outstanding (O), High (H), Sound (S), Basic (B), and Limited (L) to show their achievement in each Key Learning Area.
+Each child in Years 1-6 receives a grade according to the following categories - Elementary, Basic, Sound, Thorough, Extensive to show their achievement in each Key Learning Area.
 It is important to understand that, using this scale; most students will receive an 'S' grade as this indicates a sound and competent level of understanding and skills.
-Kindergarten children do not receive a grading in any Key Learning Area.
-Information on the common grade scale can be found at https://arc.nesa.nsw.edu.au/go/k-6/common-grade-scale/
+Kindergarten children receive the categories Basic, Sound or Information common Thorough. on the scale grade can found https://arc.nesa.nsw.edu.au/go/k-6/common-grade-scale/

-During the year parents will be invited to attend a three-way (parent/teacher/child) conference.
+During the year parents will be invited to attend a(parent/teacher) conference.
 At these conferences, teachers go through the children's reports and work samples which provide information the teacher gathers about their progress and development.
-At the conclusion of this conference, goals are set for future development by parents, teachers and children.
-A summary of this conference and the goals are then sent home.
+Each child's goals are included in their progress reports.
 Opportunities for a second interview are also offered after the end of year reports.